Hijanhv/NeuralHook/README.md

 # NeuralHook
-NeuralHook is a Uniswap v4 hook that dynamically adjusts pool fees based on AI market signals without trusting any centralized oracle.
-The AI model runs inside a hardware enclave (TEE) on 0G's Sealed Inference layer and produces a cryptographically signed output.
-The hook reads and verifies that signature on-chain before acting.
-No admin key.
-No trusted middleman.
-Just a proof.
+"The first Uniswap v4 hook that makes LPs whole.
+AI predicts impermanent loss before it happens, surges fees to pre-compensate, auto-triggers rebalancing, and builds an on-chain IL insurance fund.
+All proven by cryptography.
+No trust required."